Blawker/UCN-Simulations/README.md

 />
 ```

-  - It is preferable to use `<define />` input because there could be interactions that must have the same motion :
+  - It is preferable to use `<define />` input because there could be many components that must have the same motion :

 ```xml
   <!-- Equation of motion is a time-dependent position function -->